naglissul/npw/blog/2021-08-15-ideas-for-the-future.md

-ARCHIVE
+---
-EN
+tags: [general, en]
-2021-08-08, 2021-08-15
+---

 # Ideas for the future

-So a lot of you was asking in the comments, what I have engaged with recently…
+So a lot of you was asking in the comments, what I have engaged with recently… <!-- truncate -->

 Just kidding.
 My website is being viewed by literally one person.
 And it is me.